 - Writing the paper

-You should maintain close contact with your official adviser, but this should not stop you from consulting any other member of the faculty who might be helpful.
+You should maintain close contact with your official adviser or workshop leader, but this should not stop you from consulting any other member of the faculty who might be helpful.

 Try to approach faculty with thoughtful questions and in sufficient time for an answer to be useful.
 It helps to be as specific as possible; there is no helpful response to the student who says, "I don't know what I want to write about."
 Ask for reading suggestions or judgments about debates in the literature.
 It may be quite effective to ask for comments on what you have already written.